 If seeking out perch, the typical bait is pile worms, fresh mussels or small pieces of shrimp along with small hooks, size 6 or 8.

 A white seaperch

-One favored species is large rubberlip seaperch and bait or plastic grubs can catch them, especially root beer colored plastic grubs.
-Although much harder to catch today than when you could actually fish from the ship, fish are caught each year.
+A favored species is large rubberlip seaperch and bait or plastic grubs can catch them, especially root beer-colored plastic grubs.
+Although much harder to catch today than when you could actually fish near or on the ship, hopefully a few rubberlip will still show up for anglers.
 Keep the grub moving and be ready for a hard strike from these large perch.
 Also, use a fairly heavy drag on your reel and try to keep the perch moving toward you.
-If you don’t, the fish will often rub the fishing line against the ragged edges of the ship.
-This area will also yield quite a few rockfish, (mostly 9-13” browns) along with an occasional cabezon or small lingcod.
-If seeking out the rockfish, cabbies and lings use a larger hook and don’t be afraid to try anchovies or strips of squid for bait.

 A thresher shark but just a baby

 Date: December 14, 2001; To: Pier Fishing In California Message Board; From: pescare; Subject: Why Seacliff Pier Scares Me